Stanford Cardinal football: Walt Harris era (2005–2006)

 Walt Harris was the head coach at Stanford for two seasons.
 In his first season as head coach there he posted a record of 5–6.
 In his second season as head coach the team posted a 1–11 record, the school's worst since going 0–10 in 1960.
-Harris was notorious for the extremely rare and bizarre decision to punt on 3rd down while trailing UCLA 7–0 on October 1, 2006 during his second season.
+Harris was notorious for the extremely rare and bizarre decision to punt on 3rd down while trailing UCLA 7–0 on October 1, 2006, during his second season.
 He was fired on December 4, 2006, two days after Stanford's regular season ended.
 By the end of his tenure at Stanford, Harris had surpassed Jack Curtice with the lowest winning percentage in the history of Stanford football, with a .261 mark.

 Jim Harbaugh era (2007–2010)

 Jim Harbaugh was named the head football coach at Stanford University in December 2006, replacing Walt Harris.
-Harbaugh's father, Jack, was Stanford's defensive coordinator from 1980–1981, while Harbaugh attended Palo Alto High School, located directly across the street from Stanford Stadium.
+Harbaugh's father, Jack, was Stanford's defensive coordinator from 1980 to 1981, while Harbaugh attended Palo Alto High School, located directly across the street from Stanford Stadium.

 Harbaugh stirred some intra-conference controversy in March 2007, when he was quoted as saying rival USC head coach "Pete Carroll's only got one more year, though.
 He'll be there one more year.
 That's what I've heard.
 I heard it inside the staff."
 Upon further questions, Harbaugh claimed he had heard it from staff at USC.
 The comment caused a rebuke from Carroll.
 (In fact, Carroll would be at USC for three more years.)
 At the Pacific-10 Conference media day on July 26, 2007, Harbaugh praised the Trojans, stating "There is no question in my mind that USC is the best team in the country and may be the best team in the history of college football."
 The declaration, especially in light of his earlier comment, garnered more media attention.
 Later in the season, Stanford defeated No. 1 USC 24–23 with a touchdown in the final minute.
 With USC being the favorite by 41 points, it was statistically the greatest upset in college football history.
 Although Stanford lost to USC in 2008, Harbaugh and the Stanford Cardinal upset USC at home again with a score of 55–21 on November 14, 2009.
 Stanford's 55 points was the most ever scored on USC in the Trojans' history until Oregon scored 62 in a 62–51 win over USC on November 3, 2012.
 It was Pete Carroll's first November loss as USC head coach.
 Harbaugh never lost in USC's home stadium, the Los Angeles Memorial Coliseum.
 In January 2009, Harbaugh was confirmed to have been interviewed by the New York Jets for the head coach position, although the job was eventually offered to Rex Ryan.